DorotaZa/Calculator-plant-version/README.md

 # Calculator with a plant background.

-Simple calculator using glassmorphism effect with a plant picture in a background.
+Simple calculator using glassmorphism effect with a plant picture in the background.